grycap/ec3/doc/source/ec3.rst

 * ``id`` associates an identifier to the credential.
 The identifier should be used as the label in the *deploy* section in the RADL.

+Notice that the user credentials that you specify are *only* employed to provision the resources (Virtual Machines, security groups, keypairs, etc.) on your behalf.
+No other resources will be accessed/deleted.
+However, if you are concerned about specifying your credentials to EC3, note that you can (and should) create an additional set of credentials, perhaps with limited privileges, so that EC3 can access the Cloud on your behalf.
+In particular, if you are using Amazon Web Services, we suggest you use the Identity and Access Management (`IAM`_) service to create a user with a new set of credentials.
+This way, you can rest assured that these credentials can be cancelled at anytime.

 .. _`CLUES`: http://www.grycap.upv.es/clues/
 .. _`RADL`: http://www.grycap.upv.es/im/doc/radl.html
 .. _`TORQUE`: http://www.adaptivecomputing.com/products/open-source/torque